baresi687/development-platforms-ca/README.md

 ## Introduction

 Docker is an open source software platform that simplifies building, running and managing applications.<br>
-By packaging software into standardized executable containers, Docker applications are independent of the host Operating system and can run in any environment.
+By packaging software into standardized executable [containers](https://en.wikipedia.org/wiki/Containerization_(computing)), Docker applications are independent of the host Operating system and can run in any environment.

 ## Brief History

-Docker Inc. was founded in 2010 during the Summer Y Combinator startup incubator group and launched in 2011.<br>
+Docker Inc. was founded in 2010 during the Summer [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator) startup incubator group and launched in 2011.<br>
-In 2013 Docker had its public debut in Santa Clara at PyCon, and was released as open source in March 2013.
+In 2013 Docker had its public debut in Santa Clara at [PyCon](https://en.wikipedia.org/wiki/Python_Conference), and was released as open source in March 2013.

 #### Major Milestones